We’ll explore the settings of custom meta fields made with the JetEngine plugin and take a closer look at the types of these fields.

 - String with location Lat and Lng separated with a comma;

 - Location Address.

 In addition, there is an option to set the needed height of the map.
 Default map height is 300px.

 Custom Values in Checkbox and Radio Field Types

-Conditional Logic gives you an opportunity to make fields visible only if come conditions are met.
-More details about how this feature works you can find in the Conditional Logic tutorial.
+Conditional Logic allows you to make fields visible only if some conditions are met.

-After you have added as many meta fields as you need, click the “Update Meta Box” button in order to save the changes.
+After adding as many meta fields as you need, click the “Update Post Type/Update Meta Box” button to save the changes.